clayhickman/portfolio/threat-hunting-scenarios/cryptominer/threat-report(cryptominer).md

 ### 5. Searched the `DeviceProcessEvents` to find any anti-forensics activity

-Searching for High `ProcessIntegrityLevel` events after the registry modification event at `2025-03-10T02:11:27.0935942Z` reveals three `wevtutil` commands intiated by the user "cmh-cyber" at `2025-03-10T02:14:24.1643258Z`, `2025-03-10T02:14:32.2637847Z` and `2025-03-10T02:14:09.8833781Z` respectively which successfully cleared the Application, Security and System event logs.
+Searching for High `ProcessIntegrityLevel` events after the registry modification event at `2025-03-10T02:11:27.0935942Z` reveals three `wevtutil` commands intiated by the user `cmh-cyber` at `2025-03-10T02:14:24.1643258Z`, `2025-03-10T02:14:32.2637847Z` and `2025-03-10T02:14:09.8833781Z` respectively which successfully cleared the Application, Security and System event logs.
 This behavior is associated with anti-forensic techniques used to cover tracks after unauthorized activities, such as malware execution or persistence setup.

 **Query used to locate event:**